You Support This Site

 There is too much going on in THE FEAR that has nothing to do with the story.
 There are also too many distracting side scenes that take you completely out of the movie.
 Plus it earns an UNFAIR RACIAL CLICHÉ ALERT.

-So very poor.
-It does star Horror writer/Director Wes Craven however.
+It does star Horror writer/Director Wes Craven in a walk-on role however.